mickfuzz/phd4/_posts/thesis_chapters/holding/2023-2-12-LitGPTResults.md

 Another initiative that supports the development of game making communities is the Indie Game Developer Network (IGDN).
 The IGDN is a non-profit organization that provides game developers with the resources and support they need to develop their games.
 The organization offers a range of services, including funding opportunities, mentorship programs, and access to industry resources.

 Finally, game development grants and funding initiatives are another important resource that supports the development of game making communities.
 These grants and funding initiatives provide game makers with the financial resources they need to develop their games, and help to support the growth and development of the game development industry as a whole.
 Some of the most well-known grants and funding initiatives for game makers include the Indie Fund, the Games for Change Fellowship, and the Intel Game Dev Grant.

+### Scratch - An On-line Community for Young Coders

+Scratch is a popular online community that provides a platform for young people to create, share, and collaborate on interactive games, animations, and stories.
+The community is based on Scratch, a graphical programming language and software developed by the Lifelong Kindergarten Group at the Massachusetts Institute of Technology (MIT).

+Scratch provides an intuitive, block-based programming interface that makes it easy for young people to create and share interactive projects.
+The community has a strong focus on collaboration, with users able to share their projects, comment on each other's work, and remix each other's projects to create new and original content.

+The Scratch online community has become a vibrant and dynamic space for young people to express themselves and learn about computer science and digital media.
+The community has a wide range of projects and activities, including games, animations, stories, and simulations, that are created by young people from all over the world.
+The community also provides a range of educational resources and tutorials, including online forums and discussion groups, that help users to learn new skills and get feedback on their work.

+The Scratch community has been shown to have a number of positive impacts on young people, including increased engagement and motivation in computer science, improved problem-solving andfunds of knowledge critical thinking skills, and enhanced creativity and collaboration.
+It has also been shown to be a valuable tool for promoting diversity and inclusion in technology, as it provides a platform for young people from diverse backgrounds to express themselves and showcase their skills.